0xGitHub/Discord-API-Abuse/README.md

 # ShutTheFuckUp-inator
-A Discord API abuse used to message users that you have blocked.
+A Discord API abuse used to message users that you have blocked, for a one-sided conversation.